CraftAcademyLabs/coach-guides/miscellaneous/Checklist_content_owner.md

 - Go through recordings of demos that you want to share with the students.
 - Prepare your own demos and try to make them more concise.
 - Don't forget to check extra material, weekend challenge, SALPs (open assesment) etc.
+- Schedule all Demos and other meets in the google calendar.

 ### During the week
 - Take lots of notes - write down problems with the course material, reflections from student, other coaches etc.